The following learning path is best suited for developers and engineers with programming experience -

-You will need to cater to the needs of both the organization as well as Big Data specialists and engineers, and act as a link between them.
-Any organization that wants to build a Big Data environment will require a Big Data architect who can manage the complete lifecycle of a Hadoop solution – including requirement analysis, platform selection, design of technical architecture, design of application design and development, testing, and deployment of the proposed solution.
+Any organization that wants to build a Big Data environment will require a Big Data Architect who can manage the complete lifecycle of a Hadoop solution – including requirement analysis, platform selection, design of technical architecture, design of application design and development, testing, and deployment of the proposed solution.

 Sound interesting?
 Here's what you need to do to get there!

-To be a Big Data Hadoop architect, you’ve got to have advanced data mining and data analytical skills.
-Which requires years of professional experience in the Big Data field.
+To be a Big Data Hadoop architect, you must have advanced data mining and data analysis skills, which require years of professional experience in the Big Data field.
 If you have the skills listed here, you’re on the right track:

-- RDMSs (Relational Database Management Systems) or Foundational database skills
+- RDBMSs (Relational Database Management Systems) or foundational database skills

 - The ability to implement and use NoSQL, Cloud Computing, and MapReduce